Phosphoramidite ligand: As reagent in asymmetric catalysis

 Recently, Mondal et al. developed a general strategy for the preparation of chiral phosphorus compounds that have a stereocentre at the phosphorus atom, so-called P-chirogenic phosphorus compounds.
 Specifically, the authors used readily accessible and cheap, axially chiral 1,1′-bi-2-naphthol (BINOL)-based phosphoramidites and aryl halides or triflates as starting materials, and Pd-catalysed cross-coupling for asymmetric C–P bond formation.
 Key to the success of their approach is the axial-to-central transfer of chirality from the BINOL structure to the phosphorus atom during the catalytic cross-coupling event.
 They discovered that the C–P bond formation shows high chemoselectivity with a variety of aryl halides and excellent stereocontrol in the formation of the new phosphorus stereocentre, which is attributed to the fixed stereochemistry of the BINOL unit.
 Importantly, they found that a range of P-chirogenic phosphorus compounds and their derivatives can be synthesized as virtually single enantiomers.
 Pure enantiomers are essential, for instance, as chiral ligands, and for drug discovery.
 This catalytic asymmetric C–P coupling methodology allows the formation of a variety of structures with a high tolerance of different functional groups in the products.
 The flexibility of the method is demonstrated by the fact that distinct stereoisomers of chiral phosphorus compounds can be formed by simply changing the order of steps in the synthetic sequence.
 This strategy also gives easy access to this route provides a variety of homochiral phosphines and opens up many avenues for metal-catalyzed asymmetric transformations.
 The majority of chiral phosphines currently used as ligands in asymmetric metal-catalysed transformations are axial-chiral, planar-chiral or C-stereogenic phosphines.
 Now, by applying the methodology Feringa et al. have developed, the unique stereochemistry of P-chirogenic ligands can be readily explored.

 1,4-addition

 A dramatic increase in the enantioselectivity of the addition reactions was observed when a chiral amine moiety was incorporated in these phosphoramidite ligands.
 Excellent yields (up to 95%) and ee values exceeding 98% ee were achieved in the addition to cyclochexenone in the presence of the bis(1-phenylethyl)amine derived ligand.
 In addition to the organozinc nucleophiles used by Feringa, the 1,4-addition to enones has been shown by Woodward to work with organoaluminum nucleophiles.

 Rhodium-Catalyzed Hydrogenation

 Phosphoramidite ligands also find use in asymmetric hydrogenation reactions.
 The ligands for this transformation require generating a chiral center on the amine portion of the ligand.
 These ligands afford a very active and productive catalyst, which efficiently reduces a various acetamides.
-It is worth noting that the ligand shown (Figure 4.) is the only ligand known to afford greater than 90% enantioslectivity for the substrate shown.
+It is worth noting that the ligand shown (Figure 4.) is the only ligand known to afford greater than 90% enantioselectivity for the substrate shown.